 (b) provide a passport sized colour photo of the applicant with the applicant's name written on the back.
 (This image will be stored electronically for future use by Chorus' Security Operations Centre.) (c) submit the form and photo to Chorus to be processed.
 Approved cards will be provided to the address specified in the application form.
 55.4 Security clearance 55.4.1 Chorus may require the Access Seeker to provide a security check in relation to any accredited representative of the Access Seeker who applies for an access card.
 Chorus may reject any application based on a security check at its absolute discretion.
-55.4.2 Chorus may also conduct its own security check.
-55.5 Costs 55.5.1 Chorus will provide an access card to every successful applicant under clause 55.3.2.
-Chorus may charge for each access card in accordance with the UCLL and UCLF Co-location Price List.
-55.5.2 Chorus has guards at many Exchanges and roving security patrols.
-Chorus may charge the Access Seeker in accordance with the UCLL and UCLF Co-location Price List for any security callout required as a result of the acts or omissions of any accredited representative of the Access Seeker.
+55.4.2 Choru us may also conduct its own security check.
+55.5 Costs 55.5.1 clause us will provide an access card to every successful applicant under e 55.3.2.
+Chorus may charge for each access card in accordance the UCLF Co-location Price List.
+55.5.2 Choru locati us has guards at many Exchanges and roving security patrols.
+Us may charge the Access Seeker in accordance with the UCLF Co- on Price List for any security callout required as a result of the acts hissions of any accredited representative of the Access Seeker.
 55.6 Card activation 55.6.1 A new access card must be activated before it can be used.
-This may be done by contacting Chorus' Security Operations Centre in the manner provided in the "Access Control Card Application Form" (reference ASF-59).
+This may be done by contacting Chorus' Security Operations Centre in the manner provided in the "Access Control Card Application Form" (reference ASF- 59).
 55.7 Card deactivation 55.7.1 Any card that is not used within three months of issue may be deactivated and removed from the system.
 Any card not used at all for six months will be deactivated and removed from the system.
 55.8 Lost or damaged cards 55.8.1 Lost or damaged cards must be reported to a Chorus representative as soon as practicable.
 55.9 Surrendering cards 55.9.1 The Access Seeker is responsible for returning any access card to Chorus immediately upon it no longer being required.
-55.10 General 55.10.1 Chorus may audit and monitor access card use.
-Breaches of the access card rules may result in withdrawal of access and/or permanent withdrawal of access to any secure Chorus Site.
-55.10.2 At some Exchanges closed circuit television may be installed to supervise general site security and to log events within particular areas of the Exchange.
-Recorded images are monitored to improve general site security.
+55.10 General 55.10.1 card r us may audit and monitor access card use.
+Breaches of the access rules may result in withdrawal of access and/or permanent Irawal of access to any secure Chorus Site.
+55.10.2 super of the me Exchanges closed circuit television may be installed to vise general site security and to log events within particular areas Exchange.
+Recorded images are monitored to improve general ecurity.